twilio/twilio-video-app-react/README.md

-# twilio-video-app-react
+# Twilio React Video App

 [![CircleCI](https://circleci.com/gh/twilio/twilio-video-app-react.svg?style=svg&circle-token=9d6b1e89d148181aaa6874c29849c730b8ca406d)](https://circleci.com/gh/twilio/twilio-video-app-react)

-This is a video collaboration application built with the [twilio-video.js SDK](https://github.com/twilio/twilio-video.js) and [Create React App](https://github.com/facebook/create-react-app).
+This application demonstrates a multi-party video application built with [twilio-video.js](https://github.com/twilio/twilio-video.js) and [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started

 Run `npm install` to install all dependencies.

-In order to run the local token server (which is required to connect to a room), you will need to create an account in the [Twilio Console](https://www.twilio.com/console).
-After you log in to the console, click on 'Settings' and find your Account SID.
+This application requires an access token to connect to a Room.
+A local token server provides the application with access tokens.
+Perform the following steps to setup the local token server:

+- Create an account in the [Twilio Console](https://www.twilio.com/console).
+- Click on 'Settings' and take note of your Account SID.
-Next, you'll need to create an API Key and Secret.
-You can do this in the [API Keys Section](https://www.twilio.com/console/video/project/api-keys) under Programmable Video Tools in the Twilio Console.
+- Create an API Key and Secret in the [API Keys Section](https://www.twilio.com/console/video/project/api-keys) under Programmable Video Tools in the Twilio Console.

-Once you have your Account SID, API Key, and API Secret, store them in a new file called `.env` in the root level of the application (example below).
+- Store your Account SID, API Key, and API Secret in a new file called `.env` in the root level of the application (example below).

 ```
 ACCOUNT_SID=ACxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx